Age-Friendly Health Systems

 We all deserve safe, evidence-based health care focused on what matters to us as we get older.
 That's age-friendly care.

-Age-Friendly Health Systems is an initiative of The John A. Hartford Foundation and the Institute for Healthcare Improvement in partnership with the American Hospital Association and the Catholic Health Association of the United States.
+Age-Friendly Health Systems is an initiative of The John A. Hartford Foundation, the Institute for Healthcare Improvement and the American Hospital Association.

 It's a movement helping hospitals, medical practices, retail pharmacy clinics, nursing homes, home-care providers and others deliver age-friendly care.